 “There are many different threats or hazards.
 The probability that a specific hazard will impact your business is hard to determine.
 That’s why it’s important to consider many different threats and hazards and the likelihood they will occur.”

-DHS offers many handy and easy-to-use resources for business performing their all-hazards risk assessment.
+DHS offers many handy and easy-to-use resources for businesses performing their all-hazards risk assessment.
 The U.S. Department of Education’s Readiness and Emergency Management for Schools (REMS) Technical Assistance Center offers very detailed school-specific emergency-planning resources.
 Unfortunately, while these are quite in depth, they are also a good deal less user-friendly than the Ready.gov materials.
 If the U.S. Department of Education’s materials seem daunting, start by focusing on these four sections of their site:

 - The “At-a-Glance” overview